This guide is intended to help with migration to v1.

 .

-Introduction of @configu/integrations
+@configu/integrations

 functionality which are decoupled from the core @configu/sdk